Block Email Address or Domain via Anti-Spam Policies in Microsoft 365

 Connect-ExchangeOnline

-Example: Add an email address and domain in Block list [Overwrite existing list]
+Example: Add an email address and domain to the block list [overwrite existing list]

 Set-HostedContentFilterPolicy -Identity "Default" -BlockedSenderDomains test.com -BlockedSenders noreply@fakedom.com